-6.4.
-Of the new budget proposals set out in Table 5 above (and detailed in Appendix A), officers do not consider that any of the proposals require public consultation.
+- 6.4.
+Of the new budget proposals set out in Table 5 above (and detailed in Appendix A), officers consider the following proposals require pubic consultation. - Norfolk Record Office reduction in search room opening hours

 For some of the other proposals, although public consultation is not required, officers will discuss the proposals with relevant stakeholders during the consultation period.